NaheemOkunade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty: writing script that will switch the currant user to user betty whoami
+2-groups: Write a script that prints all the groups the current user is part of.